-FluMist® nasal spray will not be offered in 2016.
-FluMist® was offered as part of the provincial influenza program for children the past two years, however a recent study by the U.S. Center for Disease Control’s Advisory Committee on Immunization Practices showed that the effectiveness of FluMist® vaccine decreased significantly over time.
+FluMist® nasal spray will not be offered in 2017.
+FluMist® was offered as part of the provincial influenza program for children the in 2014 and 2015, however a study by the U.S. Center for Disease Control’s Advisory Committee on Immunization Practices showed that the effectiveness of FluMist® vaccine decreased significantly over time.
 The committee recommended no longer using FluMist® vaccine.

-The Saskatchewan Ministry of Health has reviewed all of the available evidence and recommendations.
-The Ministry decided to use only injectable influenza vaccine for the 2016-2017 influenza season in Saskatchewan.
+The Saskatchewan Ministry of Health has reviewed all of the available evidence and recommendations and has decided to offer injectable influenza vaccine only.

 What is influenza?

 Influenza is a contagious viral disease of the respiratory system.
 Influenza is spread by coughing, sneezing or direct contact with the viruses in nasal and throat secretions.
 Symptoms include sudden onset of fever and chills, a cough, muscle aches, a headache, fatigue and a runny or stuffy nose.

 In most cases, influenza is a self-limiting illness that may result in being home sick for a few days.
 Influenza can result in hospitalization and death, especially in very young children, the elderly and those with serious underlying health conditions.

 Unsure if you have influenza?
 Learn how to differentiate between influenza, a cold, and allergies.

 If you think you have influenza, here’s how to decide what treatment options are best for you.

 How can influenza be prevented?